Michelle Badash, MS

 Statins are drugs that help to lower cholesterol levels and decrease inflammation.
 They are often prescribed to people diagnosed with

-These medicines may reduce the risk of
+These medications may reduce the risk of

 Antiplatelet agents prevent the formation of blood clots by keeping platelets from clumping and sticking together.